Kellett School: History

 The popularity of Kellett's Senior School meant that once again the Board sought to expand.
 In August 2009, the Hong Kong government awarded Kellett a greenfield site in Kowloon Bay, to develop an additional Preparatory School and a purpose-built four form Senior School which opened in September 2013.

 In 2018, Kellett was awarded membership of the Independent Association of Preparatory Schools (IAPS) and the Headmasters’ and Headmistress’ Conference (HMC).

 Ann Mc Donald retired in 2019, after presiding over the school's growth from a small primary to one of Hong Kong's leading international schools.
 She was awarded an OBE for her services to education and the British community in Hong Kong in the Queen's Birthday honours list that year.
 Mark Steed, Kellett's third Principal and CEO, took the helm in July 2019 following a career that took in roles as the Principal of the six school Berkhamsted School Schools Group and Director of Jumeirah English Speaking School (JESS), Dubai.
 In 2023, Diana Vernon join Kellett as temporary Principal & CEO, she was most recently the Educational Advisor to the Kellett Board and has served as Head of City of London School for Girls and Principal and CEO of Methodist Ladies College, Melbourne.
 Paul Tough joined Kellett as Principal and CEO, moving from The British School in Tokyo, in April 2024, becoming the school's fourth full time Principal in 48 years.
+He divides his time between the Pok Fu Lam and Kowloon Bay campuses.

 There are currently 1,382 pupils on roll, aged four to 18 years, making Kellett similar in size to other all-through international schools in Hong Kong.
 There are 43 nationalities represented, with the largest group being British.
 The school is committed to diversity and inclusion.
 Around 40% of pupils have a language other than English as their principal language (EAL).
 The school makes provision for just 15 pupils with EAL.